What is a depression?

 What should I expect during depression treatment?

-If you seek psychiatric care for depression, you’ll avoid the need to get anti-depressants from a doctor and therapy from a psychologist or counselor.
+If you seek psychiatric care for depression, you’ll avoid the need to get anti-depressants from a doctor and therapy from a psychotherapist.
 Instead, your psychiatrist will be able to talk with you and educate you about the disease you are suffering from.
 Whether you experience chronic and severe depression or periodic episodes, your psychiatrist will help you better understand that you are not being judged for your feelings and that no amount of right-thinking or willpower can heal depression.

 Will I need to make any lifestyle changes to facilitate my treatment?